MelvinMo/The-Impact-of-Twitter-Sentiments-on-Stock-Market-Trends/README.md

 The primary objective of the research was to understand the influence of Twitter sentiment on the trends of the top stock symbols in the S&P 500 index.
 We used the Twitter data over a three-month period, focusing on the volume, sentiment, and mentions of the top five S&P 500 stock symbols: Apple, Facebook, Tesla, Amazon, and Microsoft.

 We utilized various machine learning and natural language processing techniques to perform this analysis.
-We implemented three algorithms: long-short-term memory (LSTM), Bernoulli-naive Bayes, and random forest.
+We implemented three algorithms: Long Short-Term Memory (LSTM), Bernoulli Naive Bayes, and Random Forest.

 The LSTM model, a type of recurrent neural network, was used due to its ability to learn from the temporal dynamics of sequences, which is vital when dealing with time-sensitive data like tweets and stock prices.